xsdk-project/xsdk-examples/README.md

 # xSDK Examples

-Example codes demonstrating the use of of various xSDK libraries in tandem to solve problems of interest.
-Each of the library folders has one or more examples codes that are built of that library and utilize the code integrations with the other xSDK libraries.
-Running these example codes and examining the output is a ood way to better understand how these libraries can work together, and the code samples are a good place to start for new projects.
-More details about the examples can be found in the README.md files in these folders.
+The example codes provided here demonstrate the use of of various xSDK libraries in tandem to solve problems of interest.
+Each of the library folders has one or more examples codes that are built of that library and utilize code integrations with other xSDK libraries.
+Running these example codes and examining the output is a good way to better understand how these libraries can work together.
+The code samples are a good place to start for new projects.
+More details about the examples can be found in the README.md files in the library subfolders.

 ## Code Example Summary